Vamara Sanogo

-Vamara Sanogo (born 22 April 1995) is a French professional footballer who plays as a forward for Marsaxlokk in the Maltese Premier League.
+Vamara Sanogo (born 22 April 1995) is a French professional footballer who plays as a forward for Italian Serie D club Caronnese.

 Career

 After playing for Metz B, Sanogo signed for English club Fleetwood Town in May 2015.
 He moved on loan to Nuneaton Town in March 2016, before signing for Polish club Zagłębie Sosnowiec in August 2016.
 On 21 January 2017, he signed a four-and-a-half-year deal with Legia Warsaw.
 He returned to Zagłębie Sosnowiec on loan in August 2017.
 On 18 December 2020, his contract with Legia was terminated.

 In January 2021 he signed for Georgian club Dinamo Batumi.
 He started the 2021–22 season with Górnik Zabrze, before rejoining Zagłębie Sosnowiec on 4 February 2022.
 He left the club by mutual consent on 14 June 2022.

 On 18 July 2022 he signed for F.C.
 Kafr Qasim.
-He then played in Malta for Marsaxlokk.
+He then played in Malta for Marsaxlokk and in Italy for Caronnese.